nathan-fiscaletti/keyboardsounds/README.md

 ## Demo

-> Click to download preview video and watch with audio
+> The preview is somewhat pointless without audio.
+You can click the preview to download the original video and watch it with audio enabled.

 [![Preview Thumbnail](./preview.gif)](./preview.mov?raw=true)